funkonaut/openSCAD_lessons/Projects/project-1-3-fidget-toy.md

 # Project X.X: Exploring Slicing Settings for Textured 3D Prints

 ## Briefing:
 Welcome to Project X.X, where you will embark on an exciting journey to explore the world of 3D printing and slicing settings.
-Your task is to create a series of 3D printed prototypes, each demonstrating a unique texture or finish achieved through meticulous adjustment of slicing parameters using openSCAD and the Prusa Mini+ 3D printer.
+Your task is to create a series of 3D printed prototypes, each demonstrating a unique texture or finish achieved through meticulous adjustment of slicing parameters using openSCAD and the Prusa Mini+ 3D printer with Prusa Slicer.

 ## Constraints:
-- Your prototype must incorporate a 3D printed piece designed in openSCAD.
-- Your prototype and project are due in [insert number] weeks.
+- Your prototypes and documentation are due in [insert number] weeks.
+- You must use flex filament
+- You must use at least 3 different filament materials'
+- One of your prints must be on a medium such as sticky paper or fabric

 ## Functional Requirements:
 - Design and 3D print a series of at least six prototypes, each showcasing distinct textures or finishes.
 - Experiment with different infill patterns, layer heights, and slicing settings for each prototype to achieve desired textures.
 - Explore the use of multiple filament types, including standard and flexible filaments, to enhance texture variety.
-- Implement generative supports and other advanced slicing techniques where applicable.
+- Utilize generative supports and or other advanced slicing techniques.
 - Test and fine-tune slicing settings to ensure optimal print quality and texture fidelity.
 - Experiment with printing on different mediums, such as sticky paper or standard paper, to enhance visual and tactile experiences.